 - Refer to the packaging from the crust to see what the recommended baking method is — on a pan, a pizza stone, or right on the oven’s shelves.

 - Bake in the fully heated oven until the cheese is well melted and crust is golden brown on the bottom.
 Once again, refer to the packaging from the crust to get a sense of recommended time.
 Remember that each oven is a bit different so keep your eyes on those pies and don’t let them burn!

 - Remove from the oven and let stand for a minute or so, then cut into wedges or sections to serve.

 Variation: If you don’t care to make your own shiitake bacon, use a prepared vegan bacon product like Fakin’ Bacon.
 I’d say about 5 or 6 strips would be about right; chop them into small pieces and cook on a lightly oiled skillet until browned and crisp on most sides.

 Another variation: Use about a half cup of chopped black olives instead of the shiitake bacon.

-Our entire collection of vegan pizzas
+See this site’s entire collection of vegan pizzas

 Thanks to Top This!® for sending samples to The Vegan Atlas.
 This is NOT a sponsored post.
 We love to tell our readers about products that will make their plant-based life easier and more delicious.
 Check their store locator to see if this product is available near you.